Washington Square Village: NYU acquisition, apartment complex development

 In the 1960s, William Lescaze accused the developers and the architects of WSV of using plans, ideas, and designs that he developed to build the WSV complex.
 In 1962, Lescaze filed suit, claiming $550,000 in damages for the unfair use of the materials that he developed for WSV, and for which he was never officially hired and paid.

 After the purchase by NYU, residents of the complex were entitled to remain in their apartments but vacant units (of which there were many) and units as they became vacated after NYU's purchase could be acquired for University use.
 As the neighborhood has become increasingly desirable, many of the original residents have continued to stay on and have been there for upwards of 35 or 40 years.
 It is also being used as graduate student and faculty housing.

 The garden between the two buildings has been designed by Hideo Sasaki and combined biomorphic shapes with a strong grid of trees and a spectacular fountain with four high jets to stand up to the high-rises.
 It was a pioneering example of rooftop planting, being built on top of an underground garage.
 According to a 1999 New York Times Home & Garden article, the subtleties of the design have been blurred by poor maintenance and a misguided choice of trees and shrubs.
 The fountain was renovated in 2013 but most of the plants are different from the ones that were carefully selected by Sasaki for the original garden.

 Next to a pillar outside Building 2, a plaque is set in the asphalt that reads "BOB HOVELL STOOD HERE", memorializing Bob Hovell, a long-term resident and superintendent of Washington Square Village.

-NYU Plans 2031 and future
+NYU 2031 and future

-As part of the NYU Plans 2031 long-term strategic planning initiative, NYU has presented some concept plans for the redevelopment of the complex.
+As part of the NYU 2031 long-term strategic planning initiative, NYU has presented some concept plans for the redevelopment of the complex.
 The plans include ideas to demolish the buildings and restore the superblock to its original 6-block constituents; other ideas include the development of additional buildings in the garden between the two WSV buildings.